 Periodontal Therapy is an art as well as a science.
-The thoroughness and technique of expert and experienced hygienists makes a difference in the outcome of your treatment.
-We know our hygienists are well trained, well educated and intelligent.
+The thoroughness and technique of expert and experienced hygienists make a difference in the outcome of your treatment.
+We know our hygienists are well trained, well educated, and intelligent.
 And we are pretty sure they are among the best in the world in terms of the art of hygiene while making sure you are comfortable.
 And if you need actual treatment our docs have done thousands and thousands of successful procedures – and still hope we can keep with healthy while avoiding surgery.

 What is Periodontal (Gum Disease)

 You have probably noticed the commercials on television referring to Gingivitis and Periodontitis.
 Yet a lot of people still don’t know very much about Periodontal Disease even after hearing about it.
 Following is an outline that we hope will be helpful.

 Periodontal Disease is the most common chronic inflammatory disease in the country.
 It is an infection of the tissues that surround your teeth and is primarily caused by the bacteria that collects between your teeth and gums.
 There is a small crevice, or sulcus, between the tooth and gums that is normally three millimeters or less.
 If you have periodontal disease, this space grows and forms a pocket.
 As the disease worsens, these pockets get larger and more bacteria accumulate.
 If left untreated, the bone around the teeth is destroyed, and the teeth may become loose, abscessed, or even fall out.

 Early periodontal disease starts in the gums and is called gingivitis.
 With appropriate treatment Gingivitis is reversible.
 Without treatment, it progresses and eventually affects the bone around the tooth and becomes Periodontitis.
 Periodontal Disease can be stopped, but the bone loss is permanent.

 While Periodontal disease can affect anyone these factors increase your risk:

 - Ineffective brushing and flossing habits